-All of the children I know love getting their hands on play dough.
-Add Valentine’s Day sparkles, colors, and scents and it’s even more fun!
+All of the children I know absolutely love any and all play dough activities.
+Incorporate red and pink sparkles, heart charms, and fragrant scents with red and pink play dough to make some fun valentine activities for preschoolers.
 Take a look at the playdough activities below – which one would your kiddos like the most?
 It’s a tough choice!

 Are you following Fun-A-Day’s Valentine’s Day Pinterest board?

 Play dough is so engaging for most children, and it can drive some adults crazy.
 No matter how you feel about it, there are some real benefits of play dough.
 Here are just a few of the things play dough helps with:

 - Fine motor skills – Those little fingers have to manipulate the dough and any loose parts included with the experience